KieronOC/CI-MP1/README.md

 * Google Chrome
 * Firefox

-The website appears to work on all these platforms without any issues.
+The website appears to work on all these platforms without any issues, including re-sizing.

 I have also reviewed the website on: